Dorsey Dixon: Biography

-Dorsey Dixon was born on October 14, 1897 in Darlington, South Carolina.
+Dixon was born on October 14, 1897, in Darlington, South Carolina.
 He was one of seven children, all of whom, together with their father, worked at the local textile mill, Darlington Cotton Manufacturing Company.
 Dixon left school at the age of twelve to start working at the mill; his younger brother Howard started at the age of ten, and their sister Nancy began working there as a spinner at the age of eight.
 Dixon's family and friends encouraged homemade music and he quickly picked up the traditional and sentimental songs they sang.
 A family friend and school teacher gave Dixon violin lessons and by the time he was 14 he could also play the guitar.
 During World War I, Dixon and his brother Howard were employed by the Atlantic Coast Line Railroad in Darlington as signalmen, but lost their jobs in 1919 along with thousands of mill workers.
-Dorsey found work for a while at a mill in Lancaster, South Carolina before moving to East Rockingham, North Carolina in 1927 to work at the Aleo Mill.
+Dorsey found work for a while at a mill in Lancaster, South Carolina, before moving to East Rockingham, North Carolina, in 1927 to work at the Aleo Mill.
 Dixon's parents and Nancy and Howard also moved to East Rockingham to join him.
 There Dixon married fellow mill worker Beatrice Lucele Moody, later having four children with her.

 In 1929 Dixon tried his hand at composition, writing a poem about a school house fire.
 When Howard and his mother noted that the words could be sung to a popular hymn at the time, "Life's Railway to Heaven", Dixon began devoting his spare time to composing.
 His writing often drew on first-hand experiences, particularly the working conditions in the mills.
 During this period he produced songs like "Weaver's Life", "Spinning Room Blues" and "Weave Room Blues", some of which were sung by mill strikers during labor unrest in the early 1930s.
 Dixon and his brother also started performing as a duo at local functions around Rockingham, with Dorsey playing guitar and Howard playing fiddle.
 In 1931 country musician Jimmie Tarlton passed through East Rockingham and so impressed the Dixon brothers that they changed their performances.
 Howard switched from fiddle to Hawaiian guitar and Dorsey played his guitar with a "unique finger-picking style".
 Interest in the duo grew in 1934 when they started performing regularly on J. W. Fincher's Crazy Water Crystals Saturday Night Jamboree on WBT, a radio station in Charlotte, North Carolina.